A GitHub blog, usefull to me, hope the same for you.

 Phi has fascinating proportional properties that make it unique among numbers.
 These properties are often used in mathematics, art, and design to create aesthetically pleasing compositions.

-Dividing a line into two parts such that the ratio of the whole line to the longer part is the same as the ratio of the longer part to the shorter part gives the golden ratio,
+Self-Similarity: Dividing a line into two parts such that the ratio of the whole line to the longer part is the same as the ratio of the longer part to the shorter part gives the golden ratio, $ \Phi $.

 The first surprise was learning that this very pretentious number is used in the field of computer graphics for harmoniously distributing points on a rectangle or a disc.